Kamishibai

 Adapted for Kamishibai by Daniela Bücheler-Scott

 "I couldn't do anything as great as you, Ant.
-I just don't think I've got it in me."
+I just don't think I have got it in me."

 A wonderful story about overcoming fears, believing in yourself and beauty.